Unemployment in Scotland falls to record low

 Across the UK, the employment rate increased by 0.1 percentage points on the quarter to 75.7%.

-UK wages suffered a sharp fall of 1.2% between January and March.
+However, UK wages suffered a sharp fall of 1.2% between January and March.

 "There continued to be a mixed picture for the labour market," said the ONS.